lzwjava/blog-source/notes/2025-08-05-openrouter-langchain-en.md

 ---
-title: "Use OpenRouter with LangChain"
+audio: false
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: Use OpenRouter with LangChain
 translated: false
-generated: true
-image: false
 ---

 You can point LangChain at OpenRouter by specifying its base URL and your OpenRouter key when you instantiate the LLM.
 For example: